emilpriver/go-hugo-portfolio/content/blog/rust/memory-management.md

     println!("{result}")
 }
 ```

-In the previous example where we discussed borrowing in Rust, I showed you code that would not compile due to missing lifetimes.
-This time, we have added lifetimes to our function `highest_value`, which tells Rust how long it needs to hold on to the memory slot.
-Based on the logic in the `main()` function, we can safely assume that Rust won't let go of `variable2` because it's the highest value and is returned.
-However, `variable1` is free to be deallocated when the function is done since it's no longer needed.
+In the previous example, we discussed borrowing in Rust and showed code that would not compile due to missing lifetime annotations.
+We have now added lifetimes to our function `highest_value`, which tells Rust that the return value in this case has the same lifetime as the arguments.

+Based on the logic in the `main()` function, we can safely assume that Rust won't release `variable2` because it's the highest value and is returned.
+However, `variable1` is free to be deallocated when the function is finished since it's no longer needed.

-There are different ways of creating a lifetime in Rust, and one of them is `'static`, which instructs Rust to keep this data in memory until the program terminates.
+Rust provides different ways of annotating lifetimes, and one of them is `'static`, which instructs Rust to keep this data in memory until the program terminates.

-## That's a Wrap!
+## That's a `.unwrap()`!

-I hope you've gained some valuable insights from this article.
-Working with memory in Rust can be a bit daunting at first, especially when you find yourself grappling with the rules (and rust-analyzer).
-However, once you've familiarized yourself with the rules and learned how to navigate them, it becomes much smoother sailing.
+I hope you have gained valuable insights from this article.
+Working with memory in Rust can be intimidating at first, especially when dealing with the rules (and rust-analyzer).
+However, once you become familiar with the rules and learn how to navigate them, it becomes much easier.

-The beauty of working with memory in Rust is that the mindset you develop can also help you write more memory-efficient code in other programming languages.
+The beauty of working with memory in Rust is that the mindset you develop can also help you write more memory-efficient and memory-safe code in other programming languages.

 I want to give a special shoutout to the awesome YouTube channel [Let’s Get Rusty](https://www.youtube.com/@letsgetrusty) and their video "[The Rust Survival Guide](https://www.youtube.com/watch?v=usJDUSrcwqI)".
-This video provides excellent explanations, and I've incorporated a similar approach into this article because their examples were well-presented and easy to follow.
+This video provides excellent explanations, and I have incorporated a similar approach into this article because their examples were well-presented and easy to follow.

+I would also like to express my sincere gratitude to Togglebit, who streams at https://www.twitch.tv/togglebit.
+Togglebit has been incredibly helpful in providing me with valuable feedback on this text.
+They have a talent for explaining concepts in a way that is accessible to new developers.
+Furthermore, their unwavering support and willingness to patiently address all of my inquiries have played a vital role in my Rust journey.

-If you'd like to connect, feel free to find me on Twitter: https://twitter.com/emil_priver 😄
+If you would like to connect, feel free to find me on Twitter: https://twitter.com/emil_priver 😄